traveldan30/test_repo/README.md

 test_repo
 =========
-Here is another test, just to get soe practice
+Here is another test, just to get some practice
 ------